 tag===/tag/{filename}.html

-The URLs of these pages are usually quite simple:
+These page URLs are usually quite concise:

 Important considerations when implementing custom rules